albertduranll/AR_Portal/README.md

 # AR_Portal
-Project of an Augmented Reality Portal.
+Project of an Augmented Reality Portal made with Unity and AR Foundation (AR Kit/AR Core).